LexTerm/LexTermClient/INSTRUCTIONS.md

 If you have terminology that hasn't been integrated into the LexTerm Manager, you can import the terminology by following the instructions for [importing an existing TBX termbase] (#tbx) or manually creating entries.
-Once your terminology has been entered in the manager, you can access the data by clicking on the "Terminology" link in the top navigation bar to navigate to the [terminology perspective](#term).
+Once your terminology has been entered in the manager, you can access the data by clicking on the "Terminology" link in the top navigation bar to navigate to the [terminology view](#term).

-The [terminology perspective](#term) allows you to view terms and definitions for multiple languages, which is useful as a basic glossary while translating.
+The [terminology view](#term) allows you to view terms and definitions for multiple languages, which is useful as a basic glossary while translating.
 You can use the search box in the top left to search for various entries.
 The search box will find entries that have a representation matching the query even if that representation is not the lemma, which means that terms returned may not appear to match the query.
 However, if you click on a